FRINXio/translation-units-docs/Translation framework 101.md

 *   Return RPC services implemented in the translation unit.
+Default implementation returns an emptySet.
 Parameter _underlayAccess_ represents object containing methods for communication with a device via NETCONF and should be passed to readers/writers.

 **provideHandlers(rRegistry: ModifiableReaderRegistryBuilder,**
 **wRegistry: ModifiableWriterRegistryBuilder,**